davidakennedy/davidakennedy.com/_src/articles/2014-10-19-why-wordpress-com.md

 ## The Plugins I Need

 When I self-hosted my site, it seemed I was always trying this new plugin or that popular plugin.
 At WordPress.com, I have all I need and not much more.
-I don't have to keep an eye out for what's new and what the best plugin is that does &#8220;A&#8221; or &#8220;B&#8221; because someone else does that for me.
+I don't have to keep an eye out for what's new and what the best plugin is that does "A" or "B" because someone else does that for me.

 ## What Backups?